-In this paper, we contribute two main results relevant to these debates.
+We contribute here two main results relevant to these debates.
 First, we show that syntax and semantics are at least partially represented in the inner layers of LLMs through a simple linear encoding scheme.
 The syntactic and semantic information present in a sentence can be approximated by averaging sentences sharing the same syntactic structure or semantic contents, obtaining what we call syntactic and semantic \textit{centroids}.
 The same information can then be removed by subtracting (a linear function of) the respective centroids from sentence vector representations.
-Second, we find that syntax and semantics can be at least partially separated in LLM representations, as shown by two types of evidence: i) The layers in which the syntactic and semantic components more strongly characterize sentence vectors only partially overlap, suggesting that semantics is most clearly encoded in the central layers of the network, whereas syntax remains salient for a wider range of layers. ii) Strikingly, removing its semantic centroid from a sentence vector does not significantly affect its syntactic contents.
-Removing the syntactic centroid produces stronger effects on measurements of semantic information, suggesting an asymmetry in how syntax and semantics influence each other.
+Second, we find that syntax and semantics can be partially separated in LLM representations, as shown by two types of evidence: i) The layers in which the syntactic and semantic components more strongly characterize sentence vectors only partially overlap, with semantics most clearly encoded in the central layers of the network, whereas syntax remains salient for a wider range of layers. ii) Strikingly, removing the semantic centroid from a sentence vector does not significantly affect its syntactic contents.
+Removing the syntactic centroid produces instead stronger effects on measurements of semantic information, suggesting an asymmetry in how syntax and semantics influence each other.

 From the LLM interpretability angle, our results contribute to the recent literature showing that some form of deeper linguistic processing is taking place in the central layers of LLMs \citep{Cheng:etal:2025,Skean:etal:2025}.
 We suggest that this processing more specifically pertains to semantics.
 It also brings further evidence for the hypothesis that simple linear superposition works as one of the fundamental mechanisms by which deep nets encode information~\cite{linear-reps,linear_rep_hyp,linear_rep_hyp_cat}, showing that this encoding is also used for abstract features such as the syntactic structure and the meaning of a sentence.
-From a linguist perspective, we observe in LLMs trained without any explicit linguistic prior the emergence of an imperfect but clear separation between syntax and semantics, suggesting there might be something inherently optimal in an encoding of language that makes this distinction.
+From a linguist perspective, we observe, in LLMs trained without explicit linguistic priors, the emergence of an imperfect but clear separation between syntax and semantics, suggesting there might be something inherently optimal in an encoding of language that makes this distinction.